-Truman Library lures a Ford By LESLIE DAVIS Globe-Democrat Family Editor KANSAS CITY - President Ford's youngest son stood in the middle of the replica of the White House Oval Office at the Truman Library, listening to the recorded voice of former President Harry S. Truman describe its contents. concerned nothing of momentous importance, was evidence of the all-encompassing nature of presidential archives.
-"One man's garbage is another man's occupation," said Warren Chrvall, the archivist, with the air of uttering an off repeated aphorism.
-Steve Ford was more than polite; he appeared to be -ENT PATHS CROSS: Susan Ford, daughter of President Ford, greets Sen. Richard S. Schweiker, Ronald Reagan's selection for a running mate, during a Minnesota delegation caucus in Kansas City Tuesday. in Globe .
-Dem 8/18/76 = 7.
-K. Pg. -AP Wirephoto
+-AP Wirephotos Truman Library lures a Ford By LESLIE DAVIS Globe-Democrat Family Editor KANSAS CITY - President Ford's youngest son stood in the middle of the replica of the White House Oval Office at the Truman Library, listening to the recorded voice of former President Harry S. Truman describe its contents. concerned nothing of momentous importance, was evidence of the all-encompassing nature of presidential archives.
+"One man's garbage is another man's occupation," said Warren Chrvall, the archivist, with the air of uttering an oft repeated aphorism.
+Steve Ford was more than polite; he appeared to be dance Monday night in Kansas City.
+The dance was held for a group of youthful supporters of President Ford.

+PATHS CROSS: Susan Ford, daughter of President Ford, greets Sen. Richard S. Schweiker, Ronald Reagan's selection for a running mate, during a Minnesota delegation caucus in Kansas City Tuesday.

+AP Wirephoto

+in Globe.
+Dem 8/18/76-71.
+Pg.